fb pixel

 • Repeated opioid use in physically hazardous situations.

-• Opioid use despite the understanding of having a persistent or recurrent physical or psychological adverse effects caused or exacerbated by opioid use.
+• Opioid use despite the understanding of having persistent or recurrent physical or psychological adverse effects caused or exacerbated by opioid use.

 • Presence of tolerance